Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Effectiveness of ( - ) Algorithm (RQ3)

 This section analyzes the quality distribution of the postconditions generated by the LLM at multiple checkpoints.
 Having established in Section~\ref{ab-quality} that the estimated signal $\alpha$ reliably approximates the consistency quality of generated postconditions, we now apply {\tool} to the buggy programs in our dataset and compute the $\alpha$ and $\beta$ values of the generated checkpoint-level postconditions.
 We then categorize each postcondition into one of three regions: the \textbf{non-consistent region} if $\alpha(s) < \theta$; the \textbf{trivial region} if $\alpha(s) \ge \theta$ and $\beta(s) \ge \gamma$; and the \textbf{acceptable region} if $\alpha(s) \ge \theta$ and $\beta(s) < \gamma$.
 Each region reflects a different level of specification quality with respect to consistency and the ability to detect incorrect behavior.
 This experiment is designed to characterize {\em how often LLM-generated postconditions are usable for repair, and to quantify the extent to which inconsistent or trivial specifications must be filtered out before they are used as debugging signals}.

-Figure~\ref{fig:rq3} shows the distribution of generated specification quality by DeepSeek-V3.1, using $\theta$ = $\gamma$ = 0.80.
-The \textbf{trivial region} has the highest density at 45.05\% and the \textbf{non-consistent region} accounts for 43.39\%, indicating that the model often generates specifications with little practical value.
+Fig.~\ref{fig:rq3} shows the distribution of generated specification quality by GPT-4o-mini, using $\theta$ = $\gamma$ = 0.80.
+The \textbf{trivial region} has the highest density at 36.09\% and the \textbf{non-consistent region} accounts for 44.63\%, indicating that the model often generates specifications with little practical value.
 The plot also shows that specifications are highly concentrated around $(\alpha, \beta) = (0, 0)$, corresponding to inconsistent cases, and $(1, 1)$, corresponding to trivial ones.
-Only 11.56\% of specifications fall into the \textbf{acceptable region}.
-This confirms our {\bf Key Ideas 2 and 3} on the need for a filtering mechanism to prevent low-quality specifications from being used in code repair.
-We present the density of each region across multiple threshold values in Table~\ref{tab:spec_distribution}.The \textbf{trivial region} has the highest density at 45.1\% and the \textbf{non-consistent region} accounts for 43.4\%, indicating that the model often generates specifications with little practical value.
-Only 11.6\% of specifications fall into the \textbf{acceptable region}.
-This confirms {\bf Key Ideas 2 and 3} on the need for a mechanism to filter low-quality specifications from being used in code repair.
-Table~\ref{tab:spec_distribution} shows the density of each region across multiple thresholds.
+Only 19.28\% of specifications fall into the \textbf{acceptable region}.
+We present the density of each region across multiple threshold values in Table~\ref{tab:spec_distribution}.